kevinobee/Sitecore.Ship/README.md

 Refer to the `Install Package - Specify Server File Path` above for details of the commands response format.

+#### Package - Latest Version

+Issue a GET request to `/services/package/latestversion` to get details of the last package to have been installed by the Ship services.

+Note that latest version reporting is disabled by default.
+Refer to the `recordInstallationHistory` setting in the Configuration Options section.

 #### Publishing

 Issue a POST request to `/services/publish/{mode}` where {mode} is